CiscoISE/terraform-provider-ciscoise/docs/resources/network_access_conditions.md

   It manages create, read, update and delete operations on Network Access - Conditions.
   Network Access Creates a library condition:
-  Library Condition has hierarchical structure which define a set of condition for which authentication and authorization
-    policy rules could be match.
-  Condition can be compose from single dictionary attribute name and value using model
-    LibraryConditionAttributes
-     , or from combination of dictionary attributes with logical operation of AND/OR between them, using models:
-    LibraryConditionAndBlock
-     or
-    LibraryConditionOrBlock
-    .
-  When using AND/OR blocks, the condition will include inner layers inside these blocks, these layers are built using the
-    inner condition models:
-    ConditionAttributes
-    ,
-    ConditionAndBlock
-    ,
-    ConditionOrBlock
-    , that represent dynamically built Conditions which are not stored in the conditions Library, or using ConditionReference
-    , which includes an ID to existing stored condition in the library.
-  The LibraryCondition models can only be used in the outer-most layer (root of the condition) and must always include
-    the condition name.
-  When using one of the 3 inner condition models (
-    ConditionAttributes, ConditionAndBlock, ConditionOrBlock
-    ), condition name cannot be included in the request, since these will not be stored in the conditions library, and used only as inner members of the root condition.
-  When using
-    ConditionReference
-     model in inner layers, the condition name is not required.
-  ConditionReference objects can also include a reference ID to a condition of type
-    TimeAndDate
-    .
-  Network Access Update library condition using condition name.Network Access Delete a library condition using condition Name.Network Access Update library condition.Network Access Delete a library condition.
----

-# ciscoise_network_access_conditions (Resource)

-It manages create, read, update and delete operations on Network Access - Conditions.

-  - Network Access Creates a library condition:

   Library Condition has hierarchical structure which define a set of condition for which authentication and authorization policy rules could be match.
   Condition can be compose from single dictionary attribute name and value using model LibraryConditionAttributes
    , or from combination of dictionary attributes with logical operation of AND/OR between them, using models:
   LibraryConditionAndBlock
    or
   LibraryConditionOrBlock
   .
   When using AND/OR blocks, the condition will include inner layers inside these blocks, these layers are built using the inner condition models:
   ConditionAttributes
   ,